ebpa/gh.el/docs/source/issues.rst

  Issues
 ========

-gh.el is built on top of Eieio.
+github.el is built on top of Eieio.
 The scope of this client library is to provide plumbing primitives that will allow full use of the GitHub API.

-gh.el allows access to GitHub issues.
+github.el allows access to GitHub issues.

 First, connect to the API::

-  (gh-issues-api "api")
+  (github-issues-api "api")

 This will OAuth connect to GitHub and return an API connection object.

 The API connection object can be passed to issues methods::

-  (gh-issues-issue-list (gh-issues-api "API") "sigma" "gh.el")
+  (github-issues-issue-list (github-issues-api "API") "sigma" "github.el")

-The issue list has a class `gh-api-paged-response` which has a member `data` which can be used to retrieve the data sent back from GitHub::
+The issue list has a class `github-api-paged-response` which has a member `data` which can be used to retrieve the data sent back from GitHub::

   (oref
-    (gh-issues-issue-list (gh-issues-api "API") "sigma" "gh.el")
+    (github-issues-issue-list (github-issues-api "API") "sigma" "github.el")
     data)

-This returns a list of items of class `gh-issues-issue`.
+This returns a list of items of class `github-issues-issue`.
 You can further `oref` those to get data.
 Putting it all together we might have::